What is an image builder?

 • Select your platform

-• Choose between an on-prem build or the hosted version of image builder
+• Choose between an on-premise build or the hosted version of image builder

 • Create a template by defining filesystems, selecting packages, and configuring users

-Coming from the world’s leading provider of open source enterprise Linux, Red Hat Enterprise Linux image builder builds pristine, never-before-booted images, avoiding update and cleanup operations, which can be prone to error.
-It is also used in all of Red Hat’s own build workflows and is fully tested and supported by Red Hat Quality Engineering.
+Coming from a leading provider of open source enterprise Linux, Red Hat Enterprise Linux image builder creates pristine, never-before-booted images, avoiding update and cleanup operations, which can be prone to error.
+It's also used in all of Red Hat’s own build workflows and is fully tested and supported by Red Hat Quality Engineering.

 Building your systems (and their images) on a Red Hat foundation means you have access to these other benefits as well: